delaray/kselect/README.md

 ## Overview

 This module implements an algorithm for determiming a near optimal K for use with the K-Means clustering algorithm.
-It applies the welknow Elbow Method along with the Bayesian Information Criteria (BIC)
+It applies the well known Elbow Method along with the Bayesian Information Criteria (BIC).

 ## Installation